Fall Study Tour

 The Annual Fall Study Tour brings Fellows together to explore a community, guided by local Loebs.
 Every 5th year, we gather for a reunion in Cambridge and Boston.

-Community Change: Making Good Work in Southwestern Pennsylvania
+2024: Community Change: Making Good Work in Southwestern Pennsylvania

-The study trip will begin on Thursday in Pittsburgh with city tours followed by an evening welcome reception with local leaders and alumni.
-On Friday we’ll travel to Johnstown where we will join local partners and Columbia University’s Center for Resilient Cities and Landscapes and GSAPP Urban Design Studio.
-Together, over two days, we’ll discuss how the city can use federal and philanthropic funding to advance its emerging creative economy, ongoing economic and environmental recovery, and vision for an inclusive and sustainable future.
-On Sunday, we’ll conclude with a visit to the scenic Laurel Highlands and its architectural and recreational attractions.
+The study trip began on Thursday in Pittsburgh with a guided boat ride along the Allegheny and Monongahela Rivers, followed by a tour of the Pitts burgh Children’s Museum, and an evening welcome reception with local leaders and alumni.
+On Friday the group traveled by train to Johnstown where it joined local partners for two days of tours and meetings.
+Together, they discussed how the city can use federal and philanthropic funding to advance its emerging creative economy, ongoing economic and environmental recovery, and vision for an inclusive and sustainable future.

-Denver, CO Oct.
-5-8, 2023
+2023: Denver, CO

-This year, Loebs gathered in Denver to study local topics of water, urban planning and art.
+Loebs gathered in Denver to study local topics of water, urban planning and art.
 If you were there and took photos, send us your best shots so we can create a gallery of the weekend’s events:

-• A field trip to the US Olympic Museum in Colorado Springs,
+A field trip to the US Olympic Museum in Colorado Springs,

-• a walking tour of Lower Downtown Denver,
+a walking tour of Lower Downtown Denver,

-• a daylong bus tour examining the big picture of urban planning and design in Denver,
+a daylong bus tour examining the big picture of urban planning and design in Denver,

-• a morning of panels on the topic of Water in the West,
+a morning of panels on the topic of Water in the West,

-• a visit to Tryba Architects,
+a visit to Tryba Architects,

-• a day of service, organized by Rob Lane
+a day of service, organized by Rob Lane

-G-LOBE-al Virtual Tour, 2022
+2022 G-LOBE-al Virtual Tour

 Our annual Loeb Study Tour went g-Loeb-al and virtual for 2022.
 The tour was hosted by Loeb Fellows who live, work, and are very familiar with their parts of the world.
 Condensed to two days, it tapped our digitally linked community with creative presentations in video, expert panels, discussion time, and a few surprises.
 A special 50th-anniversary gathering!